Michigan State Spartans men's ice hockey: Early history

 The Spartan ice hockey program traces its roots back to the first informal varsity team that began in 1922 playing an independent NCAA Division I schedule.
-On January 11, 1922, Michigan State played its first intercollegiate hockey game, a 1–5 loss to Michigan.
+On January 11, 1922, Michigan State played its first intercollegiate hockey game, a 5-1 loss to Michigan.
 Home games during the first season were played on the frozen Red Cedar River on MSU's campus.

 Michigan State finished 0–3 in the 1922 season and picked up its first win during the second season on February 11, 1923, 6–1 over the Lansing Independents.
 The team did not play the 1923–24 season but returned for the 1924–25 season.
 The 1924–25 season marked the first time the program had a head coach, John Kobs, who also coached the Michigan State Spartans baseball team.
 Kobs' tenure at Michigan State lasted six season before the team was suspended for 19 seasons.
 During which time the team compiled a record of 8-18-1.

 Harold Paulsen was hired as the varsity ice hockey coach at Michigan State on August 1, 1948 following the suspension of the hockey programs during the years of the Great Depression and World War II.
 Before recruiting or coaching, Paulsen oversaw the renovation of Demonstration Hall into an indoor rink with artificial ice-making capabilities.
 On January 12, 1950, MSU played its first game since 1930, losing to Michigan Tech 6–2.
 Paulsen struggled through his first two years at Michigan State with a 6–25 record.
 MSU athletic director Ralph Young felt the hockey program's progress was inadequate and Paulsen resigned.
 Following the 1951 season, Amo Bessone accepted the head coaching position at Michigan State University.
 Bessone would remain at MSU for the next 28 years.

+In the 1958–59 season Michigan State, Minnesota, and Michigan formed their own ice hockey division due to the dissolution of the WIHL.
+Michigan State won it with a record of 5–2–1 in the division play.